chrisricola/googleBooks/readMe.md

 # Google Books

-Make Burgers and then DEVOUR them.
+Search for books from Google Books.

 ##Project Heroku URL
 https://maple-eh-39994.herokuapp.com/

-## Have Fun and Create your Own Burger Name
+## Have Fun and discover new boooks from Google Search

 App is diployed thru Heroku.
 Install all dependacies.
-Front end is created thru Handlebars.
-Database is form MySql workbench.
+Front end is created thru React.
+Database is form MongoDb.

 ## npm install